Callumf55/IPA_GUI/README.md

 Multiplicative factor for the RT if measured RT is outside the RTrange present in the database.
 If not provided equal to 0.4.

+### **mzdCS**:
+maximum mz difference allowed when computing cosine similarity scores.
+If one wants to use this parameter instead of ppmCS, this must be set to 0.
+Default 0.

+### **ppmCS**:
+maximum ppm allowed when computing cosine similarity scores.
+If one wants to use this parameter instead of mzdCS, this must be set to 0.
+Default 10.

+### **CSunk**:
+cosine similarity score associated with the 'unknown' annotation.
+Default 0.7

+### **evfilt**:
+Default value False.
+If true, only spectrum acquired with the same collision energy are considered.

 ### **Burn-in Iterations**:
 number of iterations to be ignored when computing posterior probabilities.
 If None, is set to 10% of total iterations.